brian-hodges/Synchronator/README.md

    on the same iOS device that Pythonista is on.

 If everything was successful then Synchronator will begin synchronizing with Dropbox.

+As changes are made to Synchronator.py you will need to update to the latest version.
+There is a function in Synchronator.py named download that will get the code from GIT and save it to Pythonista.
+To do this, go to the console in Pythonista and type the
+following:

+import Synchronator
+Synchronator.download()

+You should see the message 'Synchronator.py Downloaded Successfully'.